Homeschool Year Two: Our Rhythms & Priorities

 Something you enjoy teaching.
 Something your kids connect with.
 Something that fits your season of life.

-Last year, we used The Good & The Beautiful curriculum, and I really enjoyed having a guide to follow.
+Last year, we used The Good & The Beautiful curriculum, and I really enjoyed the simplicity and having a guide to follow.
 I need the accountability to keep me focused each day.
-But I also learned quickly that I needed the freedom to adjust on any particular day that it wasn’t a good fit.
+But I also learned that I needed the freedom to adjust on any particular day that it wasn’t a good fit.

 Some days we sat down and completed the lessons exactly as written.
 Other days, I would take the main concept and expand on it in a way that felt more natural.

 Maybe we spent more time discussing something they were curious about.
 Maybe we turned a lesson into a hands-on activity.
-Maybe we simply moved on because life happened (we didn’t finish the last 15 lessons before summer).
+Maybe we simply moved on because life happened.

 Focusing on Rhythms Over Rigid Schedules